mannals/takkatuli-backend/shared-types/README.md

 # shared-types

-Typescript types shared between the different servers.
+Typescript types shared between the different servers and the front end.